×

 But don’t worry – London Dental Specialists is here to help you overcome this dental issue and get back to enjoying a beautiful smile.

 We understand that having healthy gums is important not just for your oral health but also for your overall well-being and confidence.
-That’s why our team of experienced dental specialists is dedicated to providing top-quality treatment in a beautiful environment.
+That’s why our team of experienced dentists (each with a dental specialty) is dedicated to providing top-quality treatment in a beautiful environment.

 Gum Recession: Key Takeaways

-• Gum recession is caused by various factors, including poor oral hygiene, aggressive tooth brushing, hormone imbalances, and smoking.
+• Gingival recession is caused by various factors, including poor oral hygiene, aggressive tooth brushing, hormone imbalances, and smoking.

 • Symptoms of gum recession include longer-looking teeth, sensitivity to hot/cold/sweet/acidic foods, and bleeding gums.